Christianity in Africa: Early Middle Ages: After the Islamic conquest of North Africa

-Some historians remark how the Umayyad Caliphate persecuted many Berber Christians in the 7th and 8th centuries CE, who slowly converted to Islam.
-Other modern historians further recognize that the Christian populations living in the lands invaded by the Arab Muslim armies between the 7th and 10th centuries CE suffered religious persecution, religious violence, and martyrdom multiple times at the hands of Arab Muslim officials and rulers.
-Many were executed under the Islamic death penalty for defending their Christian faith through dramatic acts of resistance such as refusing to convert to Islam, repudiation of the Islamic religion and subsequent reconversion to Christianity, and blasphemy towards Muslim beliefs.
+Some historians remark that the Umayyad Caliphate persecuted many Berber Christians in the 7th and 8th centuries CE, who slowly converted to Islam.
+Other modern historians further recognize that the Christian populations living in the lands conquered by Arab Muslims between the 7th and 10th centuries CE suffered religious persecution, religious violence, and martyrdom at the hands of Arab Muslim officials and rulers.
+Many were executed under the Islamic death penalty for defending their Christian faith through acts of resistance such as refusing to convert to Islam, repudiation of Islam, and subsequent reconversion to Christianity, and blasphemy towards Muslim beliefs.

 From the Muslim conquest of Egypt onwards, the Coptic Christians were persecuted by different Muslim regimes.
 Islamization was likely slower in Egypt than in other Muslim-controlled regions.
 Up until the Fatimid period (10th to 12th centuries), Christians likely still constituted a majority of the population, although scholarly estimates on this issue are tentative and vary between authors.
 Under the reign of the Fatimid Caliph al-Hakim (r.
 96–1021), an exceptional persecution of Christians occurred, This included closing and demolishing churches and forced conversion to Islam, which brought about a wave of conversions.